 He has given recitals and performed as concert soloist all over Europe, USA and Japan, in addition to issuing five solo CDs.
 He has also been broadcast on the BBC and numerous European radio and television networks.

-We are delighted to welcome Phil Cobb as a Guest Artist on our 2016 courses.
+We are delighted to welcome Phil Cobb as a Guest Artist on our Summer 2016 course.
 Phil is Principal Trumpet with the London Symphony Orchestra, a position he has held since 2009 when he was only 21 years old.

 Pete has been Principal Tuba of the Philharmonia Orchestra since 2008 and has worked with many other UK orchestras, including the London Sinfonietta and London Brass.